 Roth IRA Withdrawal Rules

 When can you withdraw from a Roth IRA?
 The rules for IRA withdrawals are different for Roth IRAs and traditional IRAs.
-For instance, you’ll never owe income taxes on money you contribute to a Roth IRA, since it goes into the retirement account after taxes.
-However, there are still some Roth IRA withdrawal rules to keep in mind when it comes to the account’s growth.
+For instance, qualified withdrawals from a Roth IRA are tax free, since you make contributions with after-tax funds.
+And there are some other rules about Roth IRAs to keep in mind as well.

 The Five-year Rule

 If you have a Roth IRA, you may face a Roth IRA withdrawal penalty if you withdraw funds you deposited less than five years ago.
 This is known as the “five-year rule“.
 These Roth IRA withdrawal rules also apply to the funds in a Roth rolled over from a traditional IRA.
 In those cases, if you make a withdrawal from a Roth IRA account that you’ve owned for less than five years, you’ll owe a 10% tax penalty on the account’s gains.

 For inherited Roth IRAs, the five-year rule applies to the age of the account, so if your benefactor opened the account more than five years ago, you can access the funds penalty-free.
 If you tap into the money before that, you’ll owe taxes on the gains.

 Required Minimum Distributions (RMDs) on Inherited Roth IRAs

 If you’re wondering about Roth IRA distribution rules, in most cases, you do not have to pay required minimum distributions on money in a Roth IRA account.
 However, for inherited Roths, IRA withdrawal rules mandate that you take required minimum distributions.

 There are two ways to do that without penalty:

 • Withdraw funds by December 31 of the fifth year after the original holder died.
 You can do this in either partial distributions or a lump sum.
 If the account is not emptied by that date, you could owe a 50% penalty on whatever is left.

 • Take withdrawals each year, based on your life expectancy.